-You are also within easy reach of popular stops like My Khe Beach, Bach Dang riverside, Han Market, and the Cham Sculpture Museum, which makes the bridge simple to pair with a short city walk or a riverfront evening.
+The bridge sits close to many key attractions, including My Khe Beach, Bach Dang riverside, Han Market, and the Museum of Cham Sculpture.
+You can easily combine it with a short city walk or a riverside evening.

 ![]() |